What to Expect

 What should I wear to my first class?

 Comfortable, loose clothing like a t-shirt and sweatpants and thin-soled shoes that you can move in.
-Your first three month commitment will include two school t-shirts, and if you choose to continue training past the first test, kung fu shoes and black kung fu training pants will be required.
+Your first two month commitment will include a school t-shirt, and if you choose to continue training past the first test, kung fu shoes and black kung fu training pants will be required.

 How quickly will I progress?